Why It's So Hard To Stop Women From Sleeping In A Menstrual Shed

 "They [are] afraid with the God, not with the police," he says.

 Next door to the Upadhyay home, Koshila Khatri, 27, talks about a time when the dishes she ate from while menstruating were accidentally brought into the house.
-Then a tiger killed two of the family goats.
+Then a tiger killed two of the family's goats.
 Khatri isn't totally sure whether to blame this attack on menstruation.

 Khatri's father-in-law, Dilli Prasad Jaisi, who heads the household, says the mishap with the goats is an example of why laws prohibiting the practice won't work.
 "One buffalo costs 20,000 rupees [about $180].
 If it dies because a menstruating woman touched it, is the government going to pay for that?"
 Jaisi asks.

-Even when women don't actually sleep outside, menstrual restrictions take a psychological toll, says Subeksha Poudel, senior manager for communications and gender and social inclusion at Possible Health, a health-care organization that focuses on maternal health in the region.
+Even when women don't actually sleep outside, menstrual restrictions take a psychological toll, says Subeksha Poudel, senior manager for communications and gender and social inclusion at Possible Health, a health care organization that focuses on maternal health in the region.

 "If you're labeling and treating girls as impure, it's the same as treating [them] as untouchable," Poudel says, comparing it to the caste system.
 In fact, colloquially, Nepalis use the phrase that means "to become untouchable" for a woman who is menstruating.